 Prioritize content that you think is likely to generate many backlinks (unique, highly specific, relevant and valuable advice, scientifically-backed data).

 Pertains to admins, recruiters, content writers, accountants, HR etc:

 If you are non-technical, you can still prepare content that is slightly technical in nature.
 You need to: interview our developers, get ideas from third-party articles, read up a bit on the subject, paraphrase trusted sources and get the article proofread by a developer before publishing.

 If you’re non-technical, it makes sense to collaborate with developers on content.
 You would probably be better at explaining the “general benefits and perspective” of something technical than a developer anyway.

-As per the audience funnel, most our content needs to be understood by non-technical decision makers.
+As per the audience funnel, most of our content needs to be understood by non-technical decision-makers.
 The only exceptions would be purely technical articles targeting developers like “How to implement the Klarna payment gateway API”.

 Feel free to be creative.
 Instagram link to a Swedish agency for inspiration.
 Just make sure that content is not copied from another website as Google punishes duplicate content by ranking domain-wide pages lower.